geeksforsocialchange/gfsc-v3/content/blog/2023/raftt-design-diary-3/index.md

 ---
 title: "RAFTT design diary #2"
 date: 2023-07-20
-subtitle:
-description:
-author: emma
+subtitle: Co-designing a local history archive with Oldham residents
+description: Exploring the design choices behind the final ‘Towers’ site, and how our experiences of gathering data along the way fed into the final layout and structure.
-illustrator: emma, honor, rebecca
+author: emma, honor, rebecca
+illustrator: emma
 social: cover.jpg
 aliases: /raftt-design-blog-3
 ---

+{{<image src="cover.jpg" alt="A black and white shot of two towers at a junction with colourful writing across it reading 'The Towers' and 'A history of Summervale and Crossbank'">}}

 Welcome to the final instalment of this mini series of blogs about our recent local history project undertaken in Oldham.
 Here’s [part one](https://gfsc.studio/blog/2022/rafft-design-blog/) and [part two,](https://gfsc.studio/blog/2023/raftt-design-blog-2/) plus you can view the final project website at [towersoldham.uk](https://towersoldham.uk/).

 To recap in brief, RAFTT stands for ‘Rise and Fall of Two Towers’, which was the project’s initial name.
-It ended up being titled “The Towers: A history of Summervale and Crossbank”. ~~For those new to the project,~~ Summervale House and Crossbank House were two tower blocks of flats built in Oldham in the 1970s.
+It ended up being titled “The Towers: A history of Summervale and Crossbank”.
+Summervale House and Crossbank House were two tower blocks of flats built in Oldham in the 1970s.
 Slated for demolition and replacement with low rise housing which was more needed by the community, GFSC worked with the owners of the Towers, First Choice Homes Oldham (FCHO), to put together a funded project proposal, which was ultimately supported by the Heritage Lottery Fund.

-The project’s aims ~~were twofold~~ —
+The project’s aims —

 1) to collect and document the history of the area, which might otherwise be lost as the towers residents end up scattered far and wide